 Give yourself a few minutes to absorb the oil.
 Shower with lukewarm water and mild soap.

-The oils mentioned are ideal, however you can use any body oil for this Ayurveda recommended massage.
-You can also use one of our Moringa body oils, as they are specifically made for body massage.
-They also have essential oils for an enhanced aromatherapy experience, which also has other therapeutic benefits on your mood and overall well being.
+You can use our Kashmir Nourishing Body Oil as it is specifically made for body massage.
+It also has essential oils for an enhanced aromatherapy experience, which also has other therapeutic benefits on your mood and overall well being.

 Note- It is best to avoid Abhyanga or introduce any new practices when you are pregnant, sick, or menstruating.